The Scarab IS BACK - AND HE’S BROUGHT A FRIEND

 We’re bringing back a popular early exhibit for a special limited run.
 The 1960 Scarab Formula 1 car was a big hit when we first displayed it, and this time we also have its stable mate, the Scarab MK1 Tribute car.
 The Formula 1 car was built and driven by Lance Reventlow and the MK1 Tribute car was built by his brother Richard to the exact specifications of the original MK1.

-SCARAB: The First American Formula 1 Race Car will be on display in the feature gallery starting January 12, then it will make way for Mario Andretti: Racing Royalty.
+SCARAB: The First American Formula 1 Race Car will be on display in the feature gallery starting January 12, 2019.
 Don’t miss your chance to see these rare and beautiful cars that hold a unique place in American motorsports history.

 After the Second World War, the sun rose on a world where factories that had formerly churned out warplanes were making automobiles, a world where military airstrips were becoming raceway circuits.
 From the Nürburgring to Indianapolis, racing was back.
 The new Formula 1 race series was dominated by European car makers, like Mercedes-Benz, Ferrari, and Maserati.